harshiagrawal/harshiagrawal.github.io-cse110-lab1/index.md

 # **Welcome to my personal GitHub page!**

 You can look at my [repository on GitHub](https://github.com/harshiagrawal/harshiagrawal.github.io-cse110-lab1/) to check out what files and branches I have created.
+I used the gh-pages branch to code this site!

 ## **A little bit about me:**